rik1599/Esercizi-R/teoria.md

 ## Compito del 13 febbraio 2017

-### Describe the purpose of an interval estimation procedure.Condence intervals may be calculated for the model parameters and
+### Describe the purpose of an interval estimation procedure.Confidence intervals may be calculated for the model parameters and
 for the regression line at some given value x0 , name Gli intervalli di confidenza offrono delle stime molto più accurate sul reale valore del parametro ricercato rispetto a una semplice stima puntuale.